zamazan4ik/awesome-pgo/article/article.md

 ### "Are we PGO yet" website

-It can be helpful to have a resource where you can check current PGO status for your favorite software: compiler, broswer, IDE, etc. Now you need to check build scripts, ask upstream developers/maintainers about the current state - too time-consuming.
+It can be helpful to have a resource where you can check the current PGO status for your favorite software: compiler, broswer, IDE, etc. Now you need to check build scripts, ask upstream developers/maintainers about the current state - too time-consuming.
 What if will be a resource where you can simply type let's say "MongoDB" and check current PGO status, PGO benchmarks in different scenarios, are MongoDB builds PGO-optimized and other information?

 Now [awesome-pgo](https://github.com/zamazan4ik/awesome-pgo) is such a place.
 However, I suppose UX could be done much-much better because navigating over a dozen of links is [not easy](https://github.com/facebook/mariana-trench/issues/137#issuecomment-1658048628) for some people.
 We can try to imeplement a dedicated "Are we PGO yet?" website like it's done for many other domains - check [Areweyet website registry](https://wiki.mozilla.org/Areweyet) or [Arewemetayet](http://arewemetayet.com/).
 I didn't implement it yet because it requires some extra efforts from my side (and I have more valuable work to do, in my opinion).
 However, if anyone decides to help me here - I would appreciate it a lot!